OWASP Saint Louis

 Participation

-Chapters are led by local leaders in accordance with the Chapter Policy.
+Chapters are led by local leaders in accordance with the Chapters Policy.
 Financial contributions should only be made online using the authorized online donation button.
-To be a speaker at any OWASP Chapter in the world simply, review the speaker agreement and then contact the local chapter leaders with details of what OWASP Project, independent research, or related software security topic you would like to present.

 2021